Hands up if you wanna handstand! Yes, yes, yes *waves hands in air like teacher’s pet with all the answers* me, me, me!

 Foam rolling lats

-Ignore my face, I was trying to pretend this didn’t hurt like a bitch. #teamtightlats
+Ignore my face, I was trying to pretend this didn’t hurt like a mo fo. #teamtightlats

 Self myofascial release – pecs

-Use a mobility ball for this (or a tennis ball or rubber dog ball!).
+Use a mobility ball for this (or a tennis ball or rubber dog ball – woof!).

 Step 2: Building strength and control with your new-found mobility

 This stage is all about slowly moving through the new range of motion you are able to access from releasing the soft tissue with foam rolling.
-You can stretch and mobilise with the foam roller/mobility balls until the cows come home, but if you don’t work in that newly released mobility range, you won’t see any benefit for your handstands and other pole training.
+You can stretch and mobilise with the foam roller/mobility balls until the cows come home, but if you don’t work in that newly released mobility range, it will only ever be temporary.

-There are loads of different exercises for this, but here are three of my favourites…
+There are so many great exercises for this, but here are 3 of my go-tos…

 Aim for 10 repetitions of each one.
 Rest for 30 seconds.
 Then repeat twice more through, resting in between each set.